-Halloween or any time, including for birthdays, weddings, anniversaries and other sweet occasions, these NYC candy shops are a treat for inexpensive choices.
+Valentine’s Day or any time, including for the weddings, anniversaries and baby showers that follow, these NYC candy shops are a treat for inexpensive choices.
 That includes such vintage favs as Cracker Jacks, Mallo Cups and Chuckles.

-Even better, the selection is far more interesting than overpriced pre-packaged supermarket and drugstore bags – and prices are usually less, too.
+Even better, the selection is far more interesting and less expensive than those pre-packaged supermarket and drugstore bags.

 Here are the best NYC candy shops for loose candies and chocolates, sour candies, even custom imprinted candies to announce the birth of a boy or girl.